arizzi-devops/app.flask.jts/README.md

   - Update job status with a Kanban board interface

 ## Technologies Used
 - Backend: Python, Flask framework
 - Database: SQLite
 - Frontend: HTML, CSS, jQuery, Bootstrap

-## New Skills and Research
-- Backend Development:  I learned Flask, a Python web framework, to handle the backend development of the application.

-- Database Integration: I improve my understanding of SQLite and its integration with Flask, which was necessary for managing the database operations in a easy way.

-- Frontend Techniques: Research frontend techniques for implementing a Kanban board, such as incorporating drag and drop functionality using jQuery.

 ## Project Outcomes